Cosplay Advice I’d Give My Younger Self

 • Zatanna – Zatanna & The Ripper

 I wanted to cosplay as Vexhalia this year, but there’s much to consider.
-There’s her bow and quiver which I don’t see any way to buy without spending hundreds of dollars.
+There’s her bow and quiver, which I don’t see any way to buy without spending hundreds of dollars.
 On top of that, which look would I cosplay?
-Do I go with her look from the Amazon series? or do I pick a piece of fan art and go from there?
-I think this cosplay will be expensive no matter what and I’d rather buy one piece of the cosplay at a time instead of paying hundreds of dollars at once.
+Do I go with her look from the Amazon series, or do I pick a piece of fan art and go from there?
+I think this cosplay will be expensive no matter what, and I’d rather buy one piece of the cosplay at a time instead of paying hundreds of dollars at once.

 For Imogen, I’m keeping her on this list because I think she will be an easier cosplay to create.
-It’s more gathering all the clothing items and then a purple wig.
+It’s more about gathering all the clothing items and then a purple wig.
 The final cosplay I have is Zatanna from the WEBTOON series Zatanna & The Ripper.
-I loved this webcomic and I liked Zatanna’s look.
+I loved this webcomic, and I liked Zatanna’s look.
 It’s cute, but not too over the top.
-I have a dark blue cloak that would work perfectly for this and it gives me another excuse to wear it.
+I have a dark blue cloak that would work perfectly for this, and it gives me another excuse to wear it.

 I think having four characters on this list is plenty.
 Knowing me, I will come up with something on the fly like I always do.
-In the next week or so, I’m going to do more of a formal plan as to which conventions I plan on attending next year and that will help me figure out what cosplays I will create.
-This was a great cosplay year for me and I want to keep that momentum going in 2025.
+In the next week or so, I’m going to do more of a formal plan as to which conventions I plan on attending next year, and that will help me figure out what cosplays I will create.
+This was a great cosplay year for me, and I want to keep that momentum going in 2025.

 No Mercy Percy – Percy Cosplay